 In efforts to live a more wholehearted life, one where I am kinder to myself and others, I have been awkwardly practicing being authentic and intentionally vulnerable for years.
 Brene Brown writes in her book, Daring Greatly, “Because true belonging only happens when we present our authentic, imperfect selves to the world, our sense of belonging can never be greater than our level of self-acceptance.”
-The trouble with self-acceptance, for me, was learning how to live a life that wasn't driven from a quest to "fix" myself.
+The trouble with self-acceptance, for me, was learning how to live a life that wasn't driven by a quest to "fix" myself.

 The climb to a place of unshakable self-worth happened (and is happening) throughout my pregnancy, labor, birth and taking ownership in my role as a Mama.